navik12/navik12/README.md

 Email 📧: [kadiyalanavyasri3@gmail.com](mailto:kadiyalanavyasri3@gmail.com)

 ## 🔍 About Me
 Hello 👋!
-I’m Navyasri Kadiyala, a passionate **Data Analyst** with a focus on **Machine Learning** and **Data Visualization**.
-With over two years of hands-on experience in the data analytics field, I specialize in transforming complex datasets into actionable insights that drive business growth.
-I hold a Master’s degree in **Computer Science** from the University of Kansas, where I honed my knowledge of advanced analytics techniques and technologies.
+I’m Navyasri Kadiyala, a Data Analyst focused on Machine Learning and Data Visualization.
+With over two years of experience and a Master’s in Computer Science, I specialize in converting complex data into actionable insights.
+I’m passionate about using data to drive business decisions and growth.

-Throughout my career, I have worked with diverse datasets and applied a variety of tools and methodologies to provide data-driven solutions.
-I take pride in using data to tell compelling stories, solve problems, and empower decision-makers to take informed actions.
-My passion lies in making sense of raw data and using it to create impactful business solutions.

 ## 💡 My Focus
-I specialize in **data analysis** and **visualization**, turning raw numbers into meaningful insights.
-My expertise spans various stages of data analysis, from data cleaning to predictive modeling.
-I work with tools like **Power BI**, **Tableau**, and **Python** to:

-- Uncover trends and patterns in large datasets.
-- Create interactive dashboards and reports that simplify complex data for stakeholders.
-- Build machine learning models that predict outcomes and optimize business processes.

-I enjoy making data understandable and actionable, using it to drive strategic decisions across different domains.
+I specialize in data analysis, visualization, and predictive modeling using tools like Power BI, Tableau, and Python.
+My expertise includes uncovering trends, creating interactive reports, and building machine learning models to optimize business processes.
+I strive to make data understandable and impactful for strategic decisions.

 ## 🛠️ My Approach
-I adopt a meticulous and structured approach to every project, focusing on delivering both accuracy and efficiency.
-From the moment I gather data to the final report or model, my goal is to ensure the process is seamless and the results are reliable.

-- **Data Cleaning & Preparation**: I begin with careful data wrangling to ensure that the data is accurate and ready for analysis.
-- **Analysis & Insights**: Using advanced analytical techniques, I identify trends, correlations, and insights that can guide business strategy.
-- **Visualization & Reporting**: I create clear, actionable visualizations using tools like **Power BI** and **Tableau**, so business leaders can make data-driven decisions.
-- **Automation & Efficiency**: I use **Python** and **SQL** to automate repetitive tasks, saving time and improving the accuracy of reports.
+I follow a structured, efficient approach focused on accuracy in every project.
+From data cleaning to insights and visualization, I ensure seamless processes that deliver reliable results.
+I automate tasks using Python and SQL, improving efficiency and accuracy in reporting.

 ## 📂 Projects